roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 - [ ] [PyUIBuilder](https://pyuibuilder.com/).
 - [ ] [GitHub](https://github.com/PaulleDemon/PyUIBuilder).
 - [x] Look into the licensing.

-(Looks like I'm free to use so long as I only use the WebApp.)
+**Conclusion:** Looks like I'm free to use so long as I only use the WebApp.

 ## Homepage

 **Definition of Done:** The homepage should launch when the user opens the application.
 It should show a list of the years that the application was able to index.
-It should display a settings button in one corner, with a button to see the report drafts in the other.
+In one corner, it should display a settings button and a button to see the report drafts.

 **Time:** This shouldn't take longer than a couple of hours.